LeighCressman/MBMI_Capstone/README.md

 ## Detecting Asymptomatic Bacteriuria in Clinical Notes using Large Language Models (LLMs)
-This repository contains the methods and code for Leigh Cressman's capstone project in the Master of Biomedical Informatics (MBMI) program at the University of Pennsylvania (crel@pennmedicine.upenn.edu).
+This repository contains the code for Leigh Cressman's capstone project in the Master of Biomedical Informatics (MBMI) program at the University of Pennsylvania (crel@pennmedicine.upenn.edu).

 Included in this repository are:
 1) Prompt templates for urinary tract infection (UTI) symptoms